-Requests for extensions up to five working days after the published deadline for assignment submission should be directed to the Module Coordinator via their BUID email account with a copy marked to the Faculty Administrator (FA).
+Requests for extensions up to five working days after the published deadline for assignment submission should be directed to the Module Coordinator via their BUID email account with a copy marked to Student Services.
 The Module Coordinator has the authority to grant such an extension if s/he deems the reasons to be valid.
-The Module Coordinator's decision should be communicated to the student via email with a copy marked to the FA.
+The Module Coordinator's decision should be communicated to the student via email with a copy marked to the Student Services.